mducducd/Pathology_agent/docs/AML_AGENT_TOOLS_APPENDIX.md

 2. wsi_open_candidate(rank)
 3. inspect the opened field with limited zoom or pan if needed
 4. wsi_mark_roi_norm
+5. optionally keep another ROI from a different sub-area of the same candidate region
-5. repeat steps 2-4 until the target number of accepted ROIs is reached
+6. repeat until the target number of accepted ROIs is reached
-6. produce the final morphology report
+7. produce the final morphology report
 ```

 An ideal run is compact: